Skip to content

 Systems like these always have an owner, the authority.
 Thompson’s system evolved from a system designed by Aarne.
 Aarne’s system was an index to stories; where Thompson’s system finer grain – story elements.
 I’m not sure I have the history straight, but it appears that some effort was made to update Aarne’s system creating the Aarne-Thompson index of story lines (AT 762 – Woman with three hundred and sixty-five children.).

-Thompson failed to establish a clear line of sucession for the ownership of his system.
-So if you want to update it, or tie set up the RDF tags for these identifiers there’s nobody to talk too.
+Thompson failed to establish a clear line of succession for who’d own his system when he died.
+So if you want to update it there’s nobody to talk too.
 Which is a problem.
 As we know, the semantic web wishes to encompass all these systems.
 (D???. magic helper who can swallow sea).

-One might imagine going to the IETF and proposing a new protocol – folktale. (folktale :/AT/1384 – Man sets forth to find three others as foolish as his wife.).
+One might imagine going to the IETF and proposing a new protocol – folktale. (folktale:/AT/1384 – Man sets forth to find three others as foolish as his wife.).
 You might complain that such a thing wouldn’t have an obvious protocol.
-But then I’d point out that are already approved URI “protocols” that don’t have what most practitioners would think of as protocols – i.e. domain names, ports, etc. Tel, info, and tag are three examples.
+But then I’d point out that are already approved URI “protocols” that don’t have what most practitioners would think of as protocols (domain names, ports, etc.) tel:, info:, and tag: are three examples.

 The puzzle with these kinds of identifiers is how to bridge from the carefully designed household which is their home into less rule bound global space of URIs.
 The tel protocol (tel:+1-416-395-5400 Dial-a-story at the Toronto Library) is a exemplar of that process; since there is a highly regulated and extremely complex universe of phone numbers.
 Phone numbers have high stakes politics, commercial players, property rights, etc. etc.